-Gluten-Free Apple Crumble Muffins
+Gluten-Free Apple Oatmeal Muffins

 As mentioned before, the recipe is 100% plant-based, and also gluten-free.
 You can use regular oats or certified gluten-free oats if you have a gluten allergy.
-I haven’t made these muffins with any other flour, but I believe they would also turn out great with buckwheat flour which would even make the recipe grain-free.
-Feel free to experiment and please report back to let me know how the grain-free version turned out.
+I haven’t made these muffins with any other flour, but I believe they would also turn out great with buckwheat flour, which would even make the recipe grain-free.
+Feel free to experiment, and please report back to let me know how the grain-free version turned out.

 Buttery Crumble Without Butter!

-Most regular crumble recipes contain butter, sugar and all-purpose flour which isn’t very creative in my opinion and also not healthy!
+Most regular crumble recipes contain butter, sugar, and all-purpose flour which isn’t very creative in my opinion, and also not healthy!
 But I have good news for you because you can make the streusel (crumble) for these vegan apple muffins without butter!